Group and Solo Study Spaces

 Group work tables seat from 6 to 8 people and exist in open areas of the Richardson Library.
 Powered by media:scape technology, the tables allow users plug in computers and other devices and share content on single or double screens.
 Reservable by current students, staff and faculty.

-Reserve a group study room
+Reserve a group study room or solo booth

 This is a small group meeting room seating 12 with resident computer, laptop plug in, and digital panel for group presentation.
 Also includes white board and fabric pin walls for brainstorming and display of non-digital content.
 Reservable by current faculty and staff only.

 A community event, teaching, and workshop space.
 It seats up to 30 people and tables may be reconfigured.
 Reservable by current faculty and staff only.

 A large room with projector screen and PC.
 Reservable by student organizations, staff and faculty.
 (Not reservable for student study groups)

 A large room without any technology for presentations (will be available soon.)
 Reservable by student organizations, staff and faculty.
 (Not reservable for student study groups)